0xJoeMama/progintro-hw0/cmdline/README.md

 # cmdline Problems

+## Overview
+This was a fun capture-the-flag challenge.
+Made me remember and learn a lot of commands that I wasn't using that often in the past.
+I also think it was really good as an exercise to introduce someone to the linux system and the default commands available in it.
+Also a lot of funny references.
+In fact, some of them, reminded me of my childhood.

 ## byte0
 cd into the deepest level.
-Though to be honest, the pokemon reference was funny.
+Though to be honest, the Pokemon reference was funny.
 Didn't know byte0 was a man of culture

 Solution:
 ```sh